getty-zig/getty.so/pages/guide/deserializers.md

 {% endhighlight %}
 {% endlabel %}

-Similar to `getty.Deserializer`, most of `getty.Deserializer`'s parameters have default values that we can use.
+Similar to `getty.Serializer`, most of `getty.Deserializer`'s parameters have default values that we can use.
 So let's start with the following `getty.Deserializer` implementation:

 {% label src/main.zig %}
 {% highlight zig %}